 The Athena big bore kit is the single best modification you can do to your Yamaha 250 4 stroke to gain more usable power.
 Bumping up to 290cc is a 16% gain in displacement.
 That’s twice the improvement of the Cylinder Works kit!

 With corrected jetting your 290cc Yamaha will be like a new dirt bike… Less clutch work and easier to ride faster will be the most noticeable changes.
 The price?
-Well it’s only a few bucks more than the Cylinder Works kit, coming in at around 600 dollars.
+Well, it’s around 200 more than the Cylinder Works kit, but you get that added displacement and power.

 Will I Lose Reliability?